 \section{Results}

-\textbf{Baselines.} \Cref{fig:comb_baseline_comparison_pareto} a) comparse the rollout RMSE of \ac{robin} to~\ac{hcmt} and~\ac{mgn}. \ac{robin} yields substantial error reductions for the prominent \textsc{ImpactPlate} and \textsc{DeformingPlate} datasets, and achieves an even more remarkable improvement on \textsc{BendingBeam}. \Cref{fig:res_qual_bb_comparison} demonstrates that~\ac{robin} is able to propagate local boundary conditions accross the part for accurate predicitons of the global part deformation.
+\textbf{Baselines.} \Cref{fig:comb_baseline_comparison_pareto} a) compares the rollout RMSE of \ac{robin} against~\ac{hcmt}, ~\ac{mgn}, and~\ac{bsms}. \ac{robin} yields substantial error reductions for the prominent \textsc{ImpactPlate} and \textsc{DeformingPlate} datasets, and yields an even larger improvement on \textsc{BendingBeam}. \Cref{fig:res_qual_bb_comparison} demonstrates that~\ac{robin} is able to propagate local boundary conditions across the part for accurate predictions of the global part deformation.
 In addition,~\ac{robin} resolves the non-linear bending curve of the~\ac{fem}.
-This requires to combine geometric features at different scales, such as global part dimensions with local thin walls, for an accurate prediction of the global part stiffness.
+This requires fusing geometric features across scales, e.g., global part dimensions together with local thin walls, for an accurate prediction of the global part stiffness.
 All baselines struggle to reproduce the~\ac{fem} results, particularly the global deformation modes.